Updated December, 2018

 Increase of over 100% in 2018 of attacks on Bitcoin executives and traders

-A Bitcoin developer on Github has described over 28 instances of extortions and physical violent attacks on digital currency executives and traders in the last three years.
-There are not similarly, such attacks on CEOs of banks.
+A Bitcoin developer on Github, jlopp, has a really good list of over 30 instances of extortions and physically violent attacks on digital currency executives and traders in the last three years.

 Here is a sample, below: